 Previous Canvas Advancement Behavior

-Prior to the release of Advancement Behavior, Braze advanced users through a Canvas step once they’d been sent a message from that step.
-For example, if a Canvas step included an email and a push, users would not advance to the next steps of the Canvas until either Braze sent the user the push or email.
+Prior to the release of Advancement Behavior, Braze advanced users through a Canvas component once they’d been sent a message from that component.
+For example, if a Canvas component included an email and a push, users would not advance to the next steps of the Canvas until either Braze sent the user the push or email.

 If the user wasn’t sent the push or email, they would not advance to subsequent steps in the Canvas.